UrbanInstitute/nccs/_datasets/postcard.md

 ## Coverage

-As of fall 2023 the database includes one filing from more than 1.3 million organizations.
+As of the fall of 2023, the database includes a single filing from more than 1.3 million organizations.

-The dataset contains the LAST ePostcard files by each organization in the dataset.
-If they no longer appear in the dataset it either means (1) their status has been revoked - you can check the revocations database, (2) they are not in compliance with filing requirements and their status will be evoked shortly, or (3) they graduated up to the 990EZ or full 990 forms (check the Core data series).
+The dataset contains the most recent ePostcard filing made by each organization in the dataset.
+If an organization no longer appears in the dataset it could mean one of the following:

+  *	Revoked status: Its tax-exempt status has been revoked.
+You can verify this by checking the revocations database.
+  *	Noncompliance: It is not complying with the filing requirements, and its tax-exempt status is likely to be revoked shortly.
+  *	Graduation to the 990EZ or full 990 forms: You can confirm this by checking the Core data series.

-The last observations for organizations occur in the following periods:
+The last available observations for organizations occur in the following periods:

 ```r
 table( d$tax_year ) %>%